sspanak/tt9/CONTRIBUTING.md

 ## Adding a New Language
 To support a new language one needs to:

-- Add status icons
-    - Create a proper icon for each screen size.
-The icon needs to contain the abbreviation of the language. (e.g. "En" for "English").
-    - The font must be Roboto or Roboto Lt (Heebo for Hebrew) at an adequate size to fit the icon square with minimum padding.
-    - The text must be white and the background must be transparent as per the [official Android guide](https://android-doc.github.io/guide/practices/ui_guidelines/icon_design_status_bar.html).
-    - To simplify the process, you could use Android Studio.
-It has a built-in icon generator accessible by right-clicking on "drawable" folder -> New -> Image Asset.
-Then choose "Icon Type": "Notification Icons", "Asset Type": Text, "Trim": No, "Padding": 0%.
-- Find a suitable dictionary and add it to `assets/` folder.
+- Find a suitable dictionary and add it to the `assets/` folder.
 Two file formats are supported, [see below](#dictionary-formats).
 - Do not forget to include the dictionary license (or readme) file in the `docs/` folder.
 - Create a new language class in `languages/definitions/` and define its properties.
   - `name` is the native name of the language (e.g. "English", "Deutsch", "Українська").
   - `locale` contains the language and the country codes (e.g. "en-US", "es-AR", "it-IT").
 Refer to the list of [supported locales in Java](https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html#util-text).
   - `dictionaryFile` is the name of the dictionary in `assets/` folder.
-  - `icon` is the status icon for Predictive mode.
-  - `abcLowerCaseIcon` and `abcUpperCaseIcon` are the respective status icons for ABC (non-predictive) modes.
-Note that, you must not set `abcUpperCaseIcon`, if your language has no uppercase and lowercase letters (like Arabic, Asian scripts and Hebrew).
+  - `characterMap` contains the letters and punctuation marks associated with each key.
   - Set `isPunctuationPartOfWords` to `true`, if the dictionary contains words with apostrophes or dashes, such as: `it's`, `you'll`, `a'tje` or `п'ят`.
 This will allow using 1-key for typing them (they will appear as suggestions). `false` will enable faster typing when apostrophes or other punctuation are not part of the words (no such words will be suggested).
-  - `characterMap` contains the letters and punctuation marks associated with each key.
+  - `abcString` _(optional)_.
+A custom string to display in ABC mode.
+By default, the first three letters on 2-key are used (e.g. "ABC" or "АБВ").
+Set this if the first letters of the alphabet are _not_ on 2-key, like in Hebrew, or if a different string makes more sense.
+  - `hasUpperCase` _(optional)_ set to `false` if the language has no upper- and lowercase letters.
+For example: Arabic, Hebrew, East Asian languages, and so on.
+The default is `true`.
 - Finally, add the new language to the list in `LanguageCollection.java`.
 You only need to add it in one place, in the constructor.
 Please, be nice and maintain the alphabetical order.